Why Would a Creditor Serve a Winding Up Petition Against a Company if it Doesn’t own any Assets?

 All of the above is true, but you should understand that the reasons for creditors bringing winding-up petitions against companies are varied.
 HMRC in particular, who is the biggest issue of winding up petitions, will often do so in situations where the company in questions has no assets to be realised.

-When HMRC are involved, you should understand that they will wind up your company in response to tax debts that are owed even if there is no prospect of them receiving the monies owed from the liquidation process.
+When HMRC are involved, you should understand that they will wind up your limited company in response to tax debts that are owed even if there is no prospect of them receiving the monies owed from the liquidation process.

 The main reason for this is because HMRC sees themselves as having a public role in enforcing sanctions against those who do not pay their taxes in full and on time.
 In making an example out of those who cannot pay, HMRC seeks to encourage others to ensure that they comply with their tax obligations.
 This is not to say that HMRC are malevolently trying to destroy businesses, but they can, and do, wind up companies to make an example of them.